td0m/go-starter/README.md

  - you don't need vertical scaling

 If you need any of the above, you should probably look into using Kubernetes.

+## Tips for using docker-compose in production

+ - CI/CD to build and push docker images (not locally)
+ - pull images in production rather than building them from scratch - saves downtime
+ - don't put production databases in docker containers - run dedicated db servers

+TODO: Article on using docker-compose in production
+ - addresses the "dont use docker compose in production"

+TODO: link the article in here